3 Reasons Why You Should Track Your SEO Data

 Where are your clients coming from?

-If you are working or have worked with me in the past, then you have used the Brighter Insights Tracking Tool.
-This tool tracks things like your google rankings and your Google Search Console data.
-At the beginning of our monthly planning phone calls, we briefly go over your progress using Brighter Insights data.
-We do this to see if your investment is working.
+I highly recommend using a tracking tool that tracks things like your Google rankings, your Google Search Console data & your Google Analytics data.
+For our consulting clients, we begin our monthly planning calls by reviewing the data.
+In fact, our staff check your rankings data every single time they begin to work on your website.
+Why?
+Because we want to make sure your investment is working.
 Have your keyword rankings increased?
 Are your Google clicks going up?
 Have more people clicked on your website?
 You want to know that what you’re doing is worth it.

-2. To Track What Happens When People Visit Your Website
+2. To Track Data On What Happens When People Visit Your Website

 The second reason to look at SEO data is to see what happens when people click on your website.
 We can see how many clicks your website gets, but are those potential clients calling you?

-Through Google Analytics, Google Search Console & the Brighter Insights SEO tracking tool, we want to answer the questions, “What pages your clients are people staying on when they visit your counseling website?”
+Through Google Analytics, Google Search Console & an SEO tracking tool that looks at your rankings, we want to answer the questions, “What pages are people staying on when they visit your counseling website?”
 In other words, what pages are they navigating to, and what pages are they staying on the longest?
+Or, are they even staying on your website once they arrive?
 Again, if you’re working with us, you have access to this information and we will help you look at it and understand what it means.

 One last thing to look at to determine if people are finding what they need on your site is to consider the bounce rate.
 The bounce rate is how many people only look at a page on your website and then go to another site.
 We would prefer fewer people bouncing off and more people staying on your website.

-3. To Track Any Changes in Search Engine Rankings
+3. To Track Data On Any Changes in Search Engine Rankings

 If we track your data, we can see when that sort of thing happens.
 This will alert us to when we need to make some SEO changes.
 There are lots of other reasons this might happen.
 For example, I have found some coding errors on certain websites that we’ve been working on.
 These come up when we go to index a certain page.
 When we find these coding errors, we let you know and give you screenshots that you can send to your website designer.
 When we are looking at the data we can find these errors and fix them.
 If you aren’t tracking the data, you won’t know that your SEO has decreased and you won’t be given the chance to fix it.